NiceTSY/nice-cypher-add-ons/Creation_Tool.md

 #### Option for quantifiable items

 <p align="justify">
 Quantifiable items can be followed by the <code>@quantity</code> option.
-This one will add as many as desired item.
+This one will add as many as the desired item.
 </p>

 **Example:** `@item @Item[aTPZaWq1DtjxKaz2]{Torche} @quantity 4` will add 4 Torches